huang5587/comp120-jhuang/immense-woodland-80683/README.md

 <h3> /vehicles path </h3>
 Sending a HTTP post request with the appropriate vehicle data will add that vehicle to the vehicle database.

+<h3> /vehicle.json and /passenger.json </h3>
+Sending a HTTP get request with an existing passenger of vehicle username will return all corresponding vehicle / passenger entries from their respective database tables.